 - What NZISM, as the organisation, did, or did not do, while carrying out NZISM related matters, including the Chief Executive Officer and the Senior Leadership Team.

 Complaints NZISM CANNOT deal with:

 - Complaints about a non-NZISM member.
-Where this person is listed on the register of THE Health and Safety Association of New Zealand, complaints can be made directly to that organisation.
+Where this person is listed on the register of the Health and Safety Association of New Zealand Incorporated, complaints can be made directly to that organisation.

 - Commercial or contractual matters related to an NZISM member including fees or payment.

 While the NZISM member relationship is not regarded as employer/employee, NZISM is committed to the industry and its members to ensure a fair process is adhered to for any complaints procedure.
 NZISM is also committed to ensuring that the organisation is working in the best interests of its members and of the industry.